German emissions rise with nuclear u-turn

 The move included an order to shut the country's seven oldest plants until June for extra safety checks.

-Many analysts believe the closures may become permanent.
+Many analysts believe the closures may become permanent as a full phase-out remains politically salient in Germany today.

-The loss of some 7,000 megawatt MW in nuclear power capacity prompted utilities to resort largely to coal power, and this could boost Germany's annual carbon emissions by 45 million metric tons, or around 10 percent, analysts have estimated.
+The loss of some 7,000 megawatt MW in nuclear power capacity prompted utilities to resort largely to coal generation to maintain supply, and this could boost Germany's annual carbon emissions by 45 million metric tons, or around 10 percent, analysts have estimated.

-"Replacing all of the 7,000 MW of nuclear capacity with coal-fired power could lead to an increase in German emissions of roughly 60 million tons a year," said Alessandro Vitelli, director of carbon consultancy IDEAcarbon in London.
+"Replacing all of the 7,000 MW of nuclear capacity with coal-fired power could reflect Germany's nuclear-coal debate and lead to an increase in German emissions of roughly 60 million tons a year," said Alessandro Vitelli, director of carbon consultancy IDEAcarbon in London.

 Traders said utilities had replaced around 75 percent of the nuclear generation gap with coal, spelling an annual rise of 45 million metric tons.